Elias-Ladenburger/Productivity-Extension/README.md

 ## Installation
 Clone this repository or download the source through some other means.
-The next steps depend on the browser that you are using.
+The next steps depend on the browser you are using.

 ### Firefox
 At the moment, the productivity extension only supports Firefox.